How to Resurface Exposed Aggregate Pool Decks

 Sometimes, repairs come too late and an exposed aggregate pool deck will have to be broken up, hauled off, and replaced with a new pool deck material.
 But before it gets to that point, many people are turning to resurfacing products to give their deck new life.
 This way, you can seal up cracks with a dedicated concrete filler, then apply a layer of pool deck coating to protect the surface and increase its lifespan.
 Resurfacing exposed aggregate pool deck surfaces doesn’t have to be the last resort either; if you’re looking to rejuvenate the area around your pool with a new finish without breaking the bank, pool deck resurfacing is the perfect home improvement project that will make a big difference.

-Resurface an Old Pebble Pool Deck
+How to Resurface an Old Pebble Pool Deck

 One of the most commonly asked questions when it comes to the best process to resurface pebble pool deck surfaces is whether or not the old pebble pool deck needs to be removed first.
 It absolutely doesn’t!
 This is the great thing about products that resurface pool decks — they can be applied over all kinds of surfaces and still leave a cool, non-slip finish.
-From old exposed aggregate to stamped concrete to knockdown coatings to existing kool deck, you can save thousands of dollars in demolition and deck replacement costs by resurfacing instead of removing the old hardscape.
+From old, exposed aggregate to stamped concrete to knockdown coatings to existing kool deck, you can save thousands of dollars in demolition and deck replacement costs by resurfacing instead of removing the old hardscape.

-Pool Deck Resurfacing is Easy with COOL!
+Resurfacing Exposed Aggregate Pool Decks is Easy with COOL!

 At Encore Coatings, we have engineered the perfect pool deck coating product for resurfacing exposed aggregate pool decks.
 Our COOL!
 Pool Deck Coating can be applied over concrete to bring it back to life with a modern look.
 A durable, easy-to-apply, easy-to-clean product, COOL! is trusted by thousands of pool owners who have used the one-of-a-kind pool deck coating to great success.
 It solves 3 major concerns – hot surface temperatures that burn your feet, sharp and uncomfortable contours, and provides a new, modern aesthetic.